 - CALIBRATION SERVICES

 - CONTACT US

 CIH calibrates both noise dosimeters and sound level monitors.
 Sound level meters are commonly used in noise pollution studies for the quantification of different kinds of noise, especially for industrial, environmental and aircraft noise.
-The current international standard that specifies sound level meter functionality and performances is the IEC 61672-1:2013.
+Oue current inspection standard meets ISO/IEC 17025:2005 and ANSI S1.4-1983(R2006).

 A noise dosimeter is a specialized sound level meter intended specifically to measure the noise exposure of a person integrated over a period of time; usually to comply with Health and Safety regulations such as the Occupational Safety and Health (OSHA) 29 CFR 1910.95.
 Noise dosimeters measure and store sound pressure levels (SPL) and, by integrating these measurements over time, provide a cumulative noise-exposure reading for a given period of time, such as an 8-hour workday.
 Dosimeters can function as personal or area noise monitors.
 In occupational settings, personal noise dosimeters are often worn on the body of a worker with the microphone mounted on the middle-top of the person’s most exposed shoulder.